fankahou/Minishell/README.md

 - Implement "-c" flag for minishell (ex: minishell -c "echo 123")
 - Run tester (and fix anything that comes up)
 - implement cd ~? it's not so easy as it expands like envp or * but not from envp?? how?? probably like pwd if getcwd fails that the path is stored somewhere secretly
-- Somehow make the history writing unaffected by `cd`
 - spaces ot tabs in commant -> invalid read of size 1
 - opened fds?
 - export var (without = sign) shouldn't rewrite value